AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-administrator-enhancements.md

 This feature is available only in the form designer beta, not in the legacy form builder.

-For more information, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).
+For more information, see [Create a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 [View a video demonstration of this feature.](https://video.tv.adobe.com/v/3427702/){target=_blank}